Compiling to recurrent neurons

 \section{Discussion}

 Discrete structure is not \textit{overtly} differentiable.
 However, compilers can translate discrete structure to differentiable form---broadening the class of differentiable algorithms we can express.
 Our work shows $\cj${ $(\nb{\lto}, \nb{\Bool}, \nb{\N})$} can be used to develop these compilers.
 Its formal specification and metatheory are tractable, and yield a simple implementation for empirical studies on the interplay between learning and the discrete structures of ordinary programming.
-These efforts set up an exciting possibility, on whether algebraic data like lists and trees could be first-class in differentiable programming.
+Our experimental results show that discrete structure can benefit learning, and also expose an important limitation of our specification---it permits compilers which are not \textit{necessarily} stable with respect to learning.
+We expect stronger specifications which address these issues are possible, and may require including \textit{normalization} layers in the target neurons.
+Beyond this, our efforts expose an exciting possibility, on whether algebraic data like lists and trees could be first-class in differentiable programming.

 We suspect that these structures could be compiled to differentiable form by compiling to linear \textit{recursive} neurons \cite{irsoy2014deep}.
 With recurrent neurons, their recurrent structure is simple and mirrors the natural numbers.
 But recursive neurons exhibit hierarchical recurrent structure---similar to the hierarchical structure found in algebraic data like trees.
 Establishing their formal correspondence would enable differentiable programming with first-class primitive recursion over algebraic data, a powerful programming abstraction.
 It is our next step.